Childhood Obesity - Causes, Consequences & Prevention

 If you’re concerned about your child’s weight, it’s a good idea to check with your GP, practice nurse, or health visitor.

-Health risks for overweight children
+Health risks and consequences for overweight children

 Cardiovascular, or circulatory, problems including heart disease, high blood pressure, high cholesterol levels and stroke